pact-foundation/docs.pact.io/website/docs/pact_broker/tags.md

 <a name="golden-rule"/>

 :::tip
-Tags that represent branches and environments, while still supported, have been superseeded by first class support for branches and environments.
+Tags that represent branches and environments, while still supported, have been superseded by first class support for branches and environments.
 Please read [this post](/blog/2021/10/08/why-we-are-getting-rid-of-tags) for more information.
 You'll find links at the bottom of the post to help you migrate from tags to branches and environments.
 :::

 :::info The Golden Rule for tagging